Battery Equivalents and Replacements

 6-Volt lantern battery is a heavy-duty rectangular battery, commonly used in camping lanterns (hence the name) and similar flashlights, but also in various other applications where high-capacity, heavy-duty batteries are required.

-As usual, 6-volt lantern batteries come in several chemistries and are often labeled differently, which may cause some confusion among the consumers.
+As usual, 6-volt lantern batteries come in several chemistries and are often labeled differently, which may cause some confusion among consumers.

 6-Volt Lantern Batteries Features and Specifications